jibmo22/data-analytics-portfolio/README.md

 # Mohamed Jibril - Data Analytics Portfolio
 ### Hi there 👋, I am Mohamed!

-### Welcome to my data analytics portfolio, where I will be showing some of my projects done utilizing Python and SQL.
+### Welcome to my data analytics portfolio, where I provide a walkthrough of some of my Python and SQL projects.

 ### Python projects